Foundation in Humanities

 You’ll study 8 modules, including compulsory modules such as Nation and Identity, and optional modules you can choose from, including Global Issues and Eastern Religious Philosophies.
 You’ll learn from leading academics and discover the most recent developments in areas from history to literature.

 You’ll learn through lectures, tutorials, workshops, and independent study – with no exams.
-Academic staff teach across the humanities, meaning you’ll benefit from a range of research-rich knowledge.
-And you can expect a sense of community, dedicated support, and detailed feedback on your work throughout the year.
+Academic staff teach across the humanities, meaning you’ll benefit from a range of research-rich knowledge and you can expect a sense of community, dedicated support, and detailed feedback on your work throughout the year.

 Order a Prospectus Ask a question Attend an open day or webinar